cifanip/TBFsolver/README.md

 TBFsolver is distributed under the terms of the General Public License.
 See the file COPYING for details.

 ## INSTALLATION
-See the file 'INSTALL' for instructions.
+See file 'INSTALL' for instructions.

 ## USAGE
 An example of a test-case of a minimum turbulent channel flow, loaded with 18 deformable bubbles, is given in folder 'case_18'.
 Please refer to the [user guide](user_guide/user_guide.pdf) for an illustration of the input parameters.